-Types of Wasp Nest
+Types of Wasp Nests

-How It’s Made
+How Wasp Nests Are Made

-Mud daubers moisten the soil and roll it into a mud ball, using their mandibles and forelegs, that they then transport to their nest site.
-When building onto a wall, they spread the mud in a layer and build up a single cell first, lay one egg in that cell, then begin bringing insects or spiders back to the cell.
-Once the cell is full of prey for her larvae, she builds a roof over the cell and starts work on the next cell.
+Mud daubers moisten the soil and roll it into a mud ball using their mandibles and forelegs.
+They then transport it to their nesting site.
+When building on a wall, they spread the mud in a layer, beginning by building a single cell.
+They lay one egg in that cell then begin bringing insects or spiders back to the cell.
+Once the cell is full of prey for the larvae to feast on, the queen builds a roof over the cell and starts work on the next cell.
 Eventually, this collection of cells forms a three-dimensional tube, circle, or rectangle.

-Solitary wasps live in much lower numbers.
-Not only do they lay fewer eggs, but mud daubers only provision the nest once by leaving multiple paralyzed or dead insects or spiders in each cell for the larvae to feed on when they hatch.
-Once the female seals off her nest with a roof, she can leave and not return.
+Solitary wasps have much smaller colonies.
+Not only do they lay fewer eggs, but mud daubers leave multiple paralyzed or dead insects or spiders in each cell for the larvae to feed on when they hatch.
+This is so that once the female seals her nest with a roof, she can leave and not return.